 - eating more fruit and vegetables

-Some additional tips that may help a person lose weight include:
+Alongside meal planning and following a shopping list, some additional tips that may help a person lose weight include:

 - being aware of portion size and the ratios of different macronutrients